CUTR-at-USF/onebusaway-firebase-export/README.md

 # onebusaway-firebase-export [![Java CI with Maven](https://github.com/CUTR-at-USF/travel-behavior-analysis/actions/workflows/maven.yml/badge.svg)](https://github.com/CUTR-at-USF/travel-behavior-analysis/actions/workflows/maven.yml)
-Java application to export travel behavior data collected by OneBusAway and stored in Firebase Firestore into comma-separate value (CSV) and KML files.
+Java application to export travel behavior data collected by OneBusAway and stored in Firebase Firestore into comma-separate value (CSV) and KML/KMZ files.

+A single CSV file contains trips in an origin/destination format where each line is a trip taken by a user.
+Multiple KML/KMZ files are output, one for each user-day of travel behavior.

+For more details about the output formats see [this final report](https://digitalcommons.usf.edu/cutr_nctr/13/).

 ## Build
 To build the application use `mvn clean package` command.
 This command will create a jar file